Zhong-Lab-UCSD/iMARGI-Docker/README.md

 docker pull zhonglab/imargi
 ```

-#### Build with Dockerfile
+#### 3.3.2.
+Build with Dockerfile

 Instead of pulling from Docker Hub, you can also build the iMARGI-Docker on your own computer.
 We provided all the
 source code for building iMARGI-Docker in the [`src`](./src/) folder, including Dockerfile and all the script tools.
 You can download the most recent stable release or `git clone` from the master branch.
 So you can modify and rebuild
 your own iMARGI-Docker image.
 It will take about several minutes to build, which depends on your computer performance
 and network speed.
-The stable release is v1.0, which is the master branch.
+Currently, the stable release is v1.0, which is the master branch.

-## Software Testing Demo
+## 4. Software Testing Demo

-To test whether you have successfully installed iMARGI-Docker, you can follow instructions below to do a demo test run.
+To test whether you have successfully deployed iMARGI-Docker, you can follow instructions below to do a demo test run.

-### Testing Data
+### 4.1.
+Testing Data

-#### iMARGI sequencing data (paired FASTQ)
+#### 4.1.1. iMARGI sequencing data (paired FASTQ)

 As real iMARGI sequencing data are always very big, so we randomly extracted a small chunk of real data for software
 testing.
 The data can be downloaded from the following links.